Books Used in Our Curriculum

 During all four years of this history curriculum, we will be constructing a timeline.
 We use dates that agree with biblical history, whether or not they agree with modern historians.

-In our home, we printed the Book of Centuries, by Debra Reed, and inserted it into a 3-ring binder.
+In our home, we printed the Book of Centuries, and inserted it into a 3-ring binder.
 We then purchased History Through the Ages: Timeline Figures, by Amy Pak, to paste into our binder.
 Because Amy Pak includes more historical figures in her set than we include in our curriculum, we enjoy adding some of these extra figures at the appropriate time in history and sometimes scheduling one of our children to research these people or events on their own, to report back to us the following week.

 In our curriculum, we have bolded any dates that we suggest you memorize.
 All other dates are written in regular fonts and do not need to be memorized.